 This post may contain affiliate links.
 Please read our Disclosure Policy.

-If you are one of my many readers who are gluten free and can’t eat yeast, there are not a lot of bread and pizza options out there that taste good.
-This easy recipe uses simple, easy-to-find ingredients.
+If you are one of my many readers who are gluten-free and can not eat yeast, there are very few bread and pizza options that taste good.

 I am really excited about this gluten free pizza crust recipe without yeast.
-Not only is this recipe delicious without the yeast, but you can make pizza night so much better because you don’t have to wait for the dough to rise!
+Not only is this recipe delicious without yeast, but it also makes pizza night so much better because you don’t have to wait for the dough to rise!
 This yeast-free pizza dough can be used to make a pizza or calzones!

 Ingredient Notes: